Manalelaidouni/manalelaidouni.github.io/_posts/2019-10-04-Object-detection-metrics.md

 Another metric that summarizes both recall and precision and provides a model-wide evaluation is the precision x recall curve.
 Since both metrics do not use true negatives, the precision x recall curve is a suitable measure to assess the model's performance on imbalanced datasets.

-Furthermore, Pascal VOC 2012 challenge utilizes the precision x recall curve as a metric in conjunction with average precision that will be addressed <a href="#AP"> later </a> in this post.
+Furthermore, Pascal VOC 2012 challenge utilizes the precision x recall curve as a metric in conjunction with average precision which will be addressed <a href="#AP"> later </a> in this post.

 As the name implies, the precision x recall curve plots recall on the x-axis and precision on the y-axis, where each point in the curve represents recall and precision values for a certain confidence value.